telefonicaid/fiware-cygnus/flume/doc/quick_start_guide.md

 $ /usr/cygnus/bin/cygnus-flume-ng agent --conf /usr/cygnus/conf/ -f /usr/cygnus/conf/agent_test.conf -n cygnusagent -Dflume.root.logger=INFO,console
 ```

-(3) Open a new terminal (since Cygnus should be printing logs on the standard output of the first one) and create and edit somewhere a `notification-json-simple.sh` file:
+(3) Open a new terminal (since Cygnus should be printing logs on the standard output of the first one) and create and edit somewhere a `notification.sh` file:

 ```
 URL=$1